MeltanoLabs/tap-facebook/README.md

 - [ ] `end_date:` end_date
 - [ ] `account_id:` account ID from TAP_FACEBOOK_ACCOUNT_ID variable
 - [ ] `api_version:` api version

-A full list of supported settings and capabilities for this tap is available by running:

 ```bash
 tap-facebook --about